 After completing his studies, Steven moved to Hamburg, Germany, to study at the Hochschule für Musik und Theater Hamburg with the former Ligeti student, Wolfgang-Andreas Schultz.

 With musical theatre being his favourite musical expression, Steven often works closely with theatrical directing students of the academy.
-This collaboration results in not only chamber orchestra arrangements of existing operas, including Martinu’s Ariadne (2013), Puccini’s Suor Angelica (2014), Goldmark’s Königin von Saba (2014), and Debussy’s Pélleas et Mélisande (2015), but also original compositions for Sebastian Richter’s wagner sucht (2016) and Maike Schuster’s CARMEN·ИƎMЯAƆ (2019).
+This collaboration results in not only chamber orchestra arrangements of existing operas, including Martinu’s Ariadne (2013), Puccini’s Suor Angelica (2014), Goldmark’s Königin von Saba (2014), and Debussy’s Pélleas et Mélisande (2015), but also original compositions for Sebastian Richter’s wagner sucht (2016) and Maike Schuster’s CARMEN·ИƎMЯAƆ (2019) and Penelope (2022)

 Since 2014, Steven is also involved with the annual Non-Piano/Toy Piano Weekend, the festival organised by Hamburg-based pianist, Jennifer Hymer, providing new compositions and arrangements for ensembles focused on the toy piano that have been performed by musicians specialised in new music, such as pianists Bernhard Fograscher, Daria-Karmina Iossifova-Molier and Ninon Gloger, and singer Marcia Lemke-Kern.

 Steven also often accompanies singers and opera/theatre rehearsals, including the Little Shop of Horrors (Alan Menken), HMS Pinafore (Gilbert & Sullivan), Into the Woods (Stephen Sondheim).
 As musical director, he directed a double bill of the Telephone (Menotti) and Cox and Box (Sullivan) in 2010 at the Adelaide Fringe Festival.

-In 2012, Steven embraced his Indonesian culture and joined the Central Javanese Gamelan ensemble Margi Budoyo of the Indonesian General Consulate in Hamburg under the guidance of Pak Maharsi.
+In 2012, Steven joined the Central Javanese Gamelan ensemble Margi Budoyo of the Indonesian General Consulate in Hamburg under the guidance of Pak Maharsi.
 Ever since then, it has been his passion to learn more about Central Javanese Gamelan music.
-October 2016 marked his first collaboration with Martin Ehrhardt and his Gamelan Taman Indah in Leverkusen, performing at the Debussy Festival in Frankfurt.
-He also often plays with the Javanese Gamelan group in Bremen, Arum Sih.
+During a brief visit to Solo, Jawa in 2019, he learnt kendhang (drums) from the renowned kendhang player, Pak Wakidi Dwidjomartono.
 Since 2017, he leads Gamelan Sekar Kenanga that plays on the Parikesit Gamelan at the Elbphilharmonie Hamburg.